search instagram arrow-down

 Sitting next to us is a man traveling alone.
 He has a thick Australian accent.
 As we chat, his story emerges.
 Jeb was born in Rhodesia, now Botswana.
 He left after the war for independence and the government corruption that followed.
 He has many mates still in the areas we will be traveling.
 We hit it off like long lost friends, exchanging contact information.
 He is in the process of returning to South Africa to live.
 We will always remember meeting you, Jeb.

 We check in without a problem and are soon standing in line to board Qatar airways.
 It’s a thirteen hour flight to Doha, an eight hour layover, then another eight hour flight.
-As we walk the ramp to board, Melanie is picked out of line and questioned by a rude US Border official.
+We walk the ramp to board.
+Melanie is picked out of line.
+A rude US Border official questions her.
 He is just an ASS, as we get about 50% of the time.
 Melanie just looks like a thug, doesn’t she.

 The airline is fantastic!
 The attendants are in crisp red uniforms with matching hats, set at just a perfect angle on their heads.
 They are friendly and welcoming with big smiles.
 The seats are spacious, the food is wonderful, and the Scotch poured neat, free.